The Southampton Open Wireless Network

 Unfortunately, we can currently only offer Internet access on our access points to staff and students from institutions who are part of the eduroam, "the secure, world-wide roaming access service developed for the international research and education community."
 We are working on once again being able to provide community (@sown.org.uk) accounts, allowing anyone to sign up and then connect to the Internet through our access points using a new secondary network name (SSID).

 As a first port of call you can either send us a email via our contact us form or join our IRC channel: #sown on irc.sown.org.uk.
 Look at our wiki to find out more about how to connect to our IRC channel as well as all the activities we get up to.

-SOWN hold weekly meetings and are looking for more people to become involved so please come and join the fun!
+SOWN hold fortnightly meetings and are looking for more people to become involved so please come and join the fun!

-We also hold monthly workshops that give the opportunity for everyone to get together and play with the network and wireless kit.
+We also hold regular workshops that give the opportunity for everyone to get together and play with the network and wireless kit.

 How can I help expand the coverage of SOWN?